natzcam/firepeer/reference/README.md

 ### configure security rules

-You need to configure your [security rules](https://firebase.google.com/docs/database/security) in the [console](https://console.firebase.google.com) like below to secure the signalling data.
+You need to configure your [security rules](https://firebase.google.com/docs/database/security) in the [console](https://console.firebase.google.com) like below, to secure the signalling data.
 What this means is only the user with uid of `$uid` can access offers sent by peers (`/peers/$uid/offers`) and only the peer who sent the offer can access the offer (`/peers/$uid/offers/$offerId`) and the corresponding answer (`/peers/$uid/offers/$offerId/answer`).
 This also guarantees that `/peers/$uid/offers/$offerId/uid` is the uid of the user that sent the offer.

 ```javascript
 {